 Keratoconus is one of the many diseases that can cause poor visual acuity.
 In this article we will take a look at some basic information about it and how you can treat it.

-What exactly is Keratoconus?
+What Exactly Is Keratoconus?

-Keratoconus can occur at a very young age up to late teenage years, but it can also appear in older people as well..
+Keratoconus can occur at a very young age or up to late teenage years, but it can also appear in older people as well.
 It is also estimated to affect about 1 out of 500 people, which makes it relatively common.
 The causes for this condition can be of both environmental and genetic origin, though genetic ones seem to be much more rare.

-What are the symptoms of Keratoconus?
+What Are the Symptoms of Keratoconus?

-- Blurriness is the most common symptom - Sensitivity to light
+- Blurred vision, this is the most common symptom.

-- Eyes get easily irritated
+- Eyes get easily irritated.

-- Very distorted vision
+- Very distorted vision.

 When it comes to the mild variations of the disease, most of the time glasses or different types of medication will be enough to regulate it and maintain a good vision.
 There are also various types of lenses that can help you with your vision issues.